sakshamgupta1802/expert_session_one_-Saksham-Gupta-/README.md

 # To run the code:

-Cloce the github repository in your computer. git clone https://github.com/sakshamgupta1802/expert_session_one_-Saksham-Gupta-.git
+Clone the github repository in your computer. git clone https://github.com/sakshamgupta1802/expert_session_one_-Saksham-Gupta-.git

 Run Data Preparations.ipynb file which will create two json files in dataStore folder.